huytran845/CLI-tool/README.md

 #### Setting up

-1.Make sure you have nodeJs version 14+ installed to properly use this tool.
+1. Make sure you have nodeJs version 14+ installed to properly use this tool.
-2.Install the dependencies with, "npm install".
+2. Install the dependencies with, "npm install".

 #### Description of tool